 Their reasoning is badly flawed but I understand why they think this way.
 When the Republicans impeached Clinton the majority of the country didn’t want them to do it.
 They did it anyway.
 On their own.
 On a party-line vote.

 The result?
 The House Republicans impeached.
 The Senate didn’t convict.
 They knew the Senate wouldn’t convict when they impeached him.
 They did it anyway.

 When it was all over?
 Clinton’s approval ratings were in the ’70s.

 So what?
 The Republicans won the next election.
-Granted the won because the Supreme Court appointed Bush as President, but nonetheless, they ultimately won.
+Granted the won because the Supreme Court-appointed Bush as President, but regardless, they won.